Breastfeeding and Infant Feeding Group

 • To acknowledge the challenging (and beautiful) realities of feeding an infant.

-• To provide a safe space for mothers to share experiences around feeding.
+• To provide a safe space for mothers to ask questions and share experiences around feeding.

 • To connect mothers to appropriate resources in the community.